bloom-works/handbook/sections/time-off.md

     * For new employees, this leave will be prorated based on when in the calendar year you join.
     * Respite leave includes caretaker leave, mental health days, and bereavement.
     * If you run out of respite leave, talk to your manager about how to take the time you need.
-* Bloom is closed from Christmas (observed) through New Years (observed) each winter (a total of 6 business days) and from Canada Day (July 1 or observed) to July 5.
+* Bloom is closed from Christmas (observed) through New Years (observed) each winter (a total of 6 business days) and the first week in July to include 🇨🇦Canada Day on July 1 and 🇺🇸Fourth of July.
 This is considered time off outside of the Floating Holidays and does not come out of your personal time balance.

 ### Jury duty